Open Source AI Wearables Beat Closed Source - You Can Actually Debug Them

 With an open source AI wearable like Omi, you skip all of that.
 You clone the repo, read the logs, find the bug, and fix it yourself.
 Or you file an issue with actual debug output, and the community responds in hours - not days.

-When your device has a connectivity issue, you can inspect the Bluetooth stack directly.
-When transcription drops words, you can check the audio pipeline.
+When the device has a Bluetooth connectivity issue, you can inspect the Bluetooth stack in the firmware.
+When transcription drops words, you can trace the audio pipeline from microphone input through the processing chain.
 When memory retrieval feels off, you can look at how embeddings are stored and queried.
 None of this is possible with a black box.

-Open source means you can customize behavior to match your workflow.
 Want the wearable to trigger a specific automation when it detects a meeting ending?
 Write a plugin.
-Want it to store memories in your own database instead of someone else's cloud?
+Want it to store memories in your own database instead of the default cloud?
 Change the storage backend.
+Want it to use a different speech-to-text model for a specific language?
+Swap it in.

 The Trust Factor